 Kazakhstan is the largest country in Central Asia and the ninth largest country in the world.
 It has a population of some 18.3 million inhabitants.
 The full-fledged participation of the Republic of Kazakhstan in the CBRN CoE Initiative under the auspices of the Regional Secretariat in Central Asia will become mutually enriching and contribute to reinforcing CBRN safety and security not only at the national but also at the regional and international levels.
 This has become especially relevant with the spread of the coronavirus around the globe and its dire consequences for the population of many countries.

-The EU CBRN CoE Initiative is funded by the European Commission and implemented in cooperation with the United Nations Interregional Crime and Justice Research Institute (UNICRI) and the European Commission Joint Research Center (JRC).
-The European External Action Service is also involved in the follow-up of the initiative.
-The initiative is developed with the technical support of relevant international and regional organisations, the EU Member States and other stakeholders, through coherent and effective cooperation at the national, regional and international level.
-The initiative involves 60 countries in 8 regions of the world
+The EU CBRN CoE Initiative is funded by the European Commission and implemented in cooperation with the United Nations Interregional Crime and Justice Research Institute (UNICRI) and the European Commission Joint Research Centre (JRC).
+The European External Action Service is also involved in the follow-up to the initiative.
+The initiative is developed with the technical support of relevant international and regional organizations, the EU Member States, and other stakeholders, through coherent and effective cooperation at the national, regional and international level.
+The initiative involves over 60 countries in eight regions of the world.